wigasper/pubmed-mesh-utils/README.md

 ## Tools
 **citation_network.py** - This parses PMC full-text XML files and generates a directed edge list describing the relationships between nodes in the network.
 It is currently written to parse full-text XMLs from either the Pubmed API or the Pubmed FTP site - which have slightly different formats.
 It currently takes a directory path as input and will parse all files in the directory, additional input validation and input from stdin are planned for the future.

-Full-text articles in XML format that are part of PMC's open access subset can be obtained from [NCBI's FTP site](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) or by using the [NCBI API EFecth utility](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch)
+Full-text articles in XML format that are part of PMC's open access subset can be obtained from [NCBI's FTP site](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) or by using the [NCBI API EFetch utility](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch)

 citation_network.py can be used from the command line like so:
 ```